OSGeo/grass/lib/python/docs/src/temporal_framework.rst

     # Fill the object with the content from the temporal database
     strds.select(dbif=dbif)

-    # Print informations about the space time raster dataset to stdout
+    # Print information about the space time raster dataset to stdout
     strds.print_info()

     # Get all maps that are registered in the strds and print
-    # informations about the maps to stdout
+    # information about the maps to stdout
     maps = strds.get_registered_maps_as_objects(dbif=dbif)

     # We iterate over the temporal sorted map list